-Field Description 7 LBKDIF LIN Break Detect Interrupt Flag LBIND.
-LBKDIF is set when the LIN break detect circuitry is enabled and a LIN break character is detected.
+Field Description 7 LBKDIF LIN Break Detect Interrupt Flag LBKDIF is set when the LIN break detect circuitry is enabled and a LIN break character is detected.
 LBKDIF is cleared by writing a 1 to it.
-0 No LIN break character has been detected.
-1 LIN break character has been detected.
+0 No LIN break character has been detected.1 LIN break character has been detected.
 6 RXEDGIF RxD Pin Active Edge Interrupt Flag RXEDGIF is set when an active edge, falling if RXINV = 0, rising if RXINV=1, on the RxD pin occurs.
 RXEDGIF is cleared by writing a 1 to it.
 0 No active edge on the receive pin has occurred.
 1 An active edge on the receive pin has occurred.
 5 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.
 4 RXINV Receive Data Inversion Setting this bit reverses the polarity of the received data input.
 NOTE: Setting RXINV inverts the RxD input for all cases: data bits, start and stop bits, break, and idle.
 0 Receive data not inverted.
 1 Receive data inverted.
 3 RWUID Receive Wake Up Idle Detect RWUID controls whether the idle character that wakes up the receiver sets the IDLE bit.
-O During receive standby state (RWU = 1), the IDLE bit does not get set upon detection of an idle character.
+0 During receive standby state (RWU = 1), the IDLE bit does not get set upon detection of an idle character.
 1 During receive standby state (RWU = 1), the IDLE bit gets set upon detection of an idle character.
 2 BRK13 Break Character Generation Length

 Field Description BRK13 selects a longer transmitted break character length.
 Detection of a framing error is not affected by the state of this bit.
 0 Break character is transmitted with length of 10 bit times (if M = 0, SBNS = 0) or 11 (if M = 1, SBNS = 0 or M = 0, SBNS = 1) or 12 (if M = 1, SBNS = 1).
 1 Break character is transmitted with length of 13 bit times (if M = 0, SBNS = 0) or 14 (if M = 1, SBNS = 0 or M = 0, SBNS = 1) or 15 (if M = 1, SBNS = 1).
-1 LBKDE LIN Break Detection Enable LBKDE selects a longer break character detection length.
+1 LBKDE LIN Break Detection Enable LBKDE enables the break detection.
 While LBKDE is set, framing error (FE) and receive data register full (RDRF) flags are prevented from setting.
-0 Break character is detected at length 10 bit times (if M = 0, SBNS = 0) or 11 (if M = 1, SBNS = 0 or M = 0, SBNS = 1) or 12 (if M = 1, SBNS = 1).
-1 Break character is detected at length of 11 bit times (if M = 0, SBNS = 0) or 12 (if M = 1, SBNS = 0 or M = 0, SBNS = 1) or 13 (if M = 1, SBNS = 1).
-0 RAF Receiver Active Flag 100 RAF is set when the UART receiver detects the beginning of a valid start bit, and RAF is cleared automatically when the receiver detects an idle line.
+0 Break detection is disabled.
+1 Break detection is enabled (Break character is detected at length 11 bit times (if M = 0, SBNS = 0) or 12 (if M = 1, SBNS = 0 or M = 0, SBNS = 1) or 13 (if M = 1, SBNS = 1)).
+Receiver Active Flag RAF is set when the UART receiver detects the beginning of a valid start bit, and RAF is cleared automatically when the receiver detects an idle line.
 This status flag can be used to check whether an UART character is being received before instructing the MCU to go to stop mode.
 0 UART receiver idle waiting for a start bit.
 1 UART receiver active (RxD input not idle).